Table of Contents

 Transit times and shipping services

-Transit times differ based on the carrier you’re shipping with, the service chosen, the shipping destination, among other factors.
+Transit times differ based on the courier you’re shipping with, the service chosen, the shipping destination, among other factors.
 Cheaper, slower delivery options are typically not guaranteed and may take several modes of transportation (e.g., cargo or air to truck), making the journey long and prone to varying conditions.

 Generally, the farther the delivery, the longer it will take.
 If you’re willing to pay for it, fast and guaranteed options like overnight shipping can help ensure the ship date and delivery date.